mixxxdj/manual/source/chapters/library.rst

 again, you may activate the :guilabel:`Auto DJ Requeue` option in :menuselection:`Preferences --> Auto DJ --> Re-queue tracks after playback`.

+.. _library-auto-dj-crates:

-**AutoDJ Crates**
+**Auto DJ Crates**

 .. versionadded:: 2.0

 It is possible to add random tracks to the bottom of the Auto DJ playlist.
-The tracks are not chosen from the standard library but from a set of crates.
-It will be all the crates that you have set as a source for Auto DJ.
-Mixxx will normally try to select a track that you haven't played so far.
-You can set a amount off tracks that is always supposed to be available for selection no matter when they where last played in :menuselection:`Preferences --> Auto DJ --> Minimum available tracks in Track Source`.
+The tracks are chosen from a set of crates that you have set as a source for Auto DJ, or from the standard library.
+Mixxx will normally try to select tracks that you haven't played so far.
+You can set a amount of tracks that is always supposed to be available for selection no matter when they where last played in :menuselection:`Preferences --> Auto DJ --> Minimum available tracks in Track Source`.

-.. hint:: Put a pause between tracks that are automatically mixed by using a
-          negative value in the :guilabel:`Transition time` spin-box.

 .. seealso:: For more information, go to the chapter :ref:`djing-auto-dj`.